 What Crimes Are Considered Domestic Abuse?

-Under the legal definition of domestic violence as provided by state law (Maryland Code, Family Law § 4-501), the term “abuse” includes all of the following acts and offenses:
+Under the legal definition of domestic violence provided by state law at Maryland Code, Family Law § 4-501, the term “abuse” includes all of the following acts and offenses:

 - Any act that would cause a reasonable person to “fear… imminent serious bodily harm”

 - Rape and other sex crimes

 Assault, stalking, and other crimes may be categorized as domestic violence depending on the nature of the relationship between the victim and the alleged offender.
 As the Maryland Courts explain, abuse is “domestic” when it occurs “between ‘family or household members,’” such as a parent and child, a boyfriend and girlfriend, or siblings and stepsiblings.
 An assault on a stranger can result in extremely serious criminal charges, but does not fit the legal definition for domestic violence, which is specific to cohabitants, family members, and romantic partners.

 In Maryland, there are many different crimes that can be considered domestic violence, depending on whether the people involved are related or cohabitate (live together).
 As such, the penalties for domestic violence in Maryland will ultimately depend on what sort of crime the defendant is charged with.
 For example, a domestic violence charge that involves assault could result in different penalties than a domestic violence charge that involves rape.

 To reiterate, crimes that are commonly categorized as domestic violence offenses include rape, assault, and stalking.
 Criminal penalties for these offenses – which may include prison time and considerable fines – are described in the corresponding sections below.

 Maryland Assault Penalties